 This is nothing else then distributing the posting value of the structured article proportionally to the components also considering the contribution of each components by weighting them in the formula.

-If the sales set “Cosmetics Gift” is sold with value of 199, the formula applied for each components:
+If the sales set “Cosmetics Gift” is posted in article document with value of 199, the formula applied for each components:

 - Lipstick: 10 * 199 / ( 2 * 10 + 1 * 200) = 9.0454545